omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: create-draft-3-v77.png

-5. When you're done there, click "Create draft".
+5. When you're done there, click CREATE DRAFT.

 The new draft is created and the DRAFTS tab is automatically activated.
 The work on the new draft is done exactly as the first time.
 That a document has been published before does not make any difference.